 - Removing the possibility of getting distracted by designing my working environment.

 - Staying accountable to doing the work by outsourcing this to others, i.e. I have committed to writing this blog on a daily basis, which the world/ audience now expects.

-- Allowing myself time in my day to read, write, watch Netflix and check my emails.
+- Allowing myself time in my day to read, write, chill out or check my emails.

 Hopefully, this is something that I can improve on.
 I owe it to myself, to you and to the world.
 Because it is stopping me from fulfilling my potential.